CaelRowley/merkle-tree-file-verification-client/README.md

 ## Usage

-After cloning the repository you can use this tool by running it locally or by using docker:
+After cloning the repository you can use this tool by running it locally or by using Docker:

 ### Running locally